webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/edit-browser-profile.md

 ## Edit Browser Profile Metadata

 To edit the name, description, and tags, select _Edit Metadata_ from the action menu on the browser profile page.

+: ### Name

+: A custom name for the browser profile.

+: ### Description

+: A short description of the browser profile.

+: ### Tags

+: Tag the browser profile with additional metadata like category or keywords.
+Tags are displayed on the browser profiles list page.